tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 Unfortunately, we don&#39;t have context for how vulnerabilities can affect one another and be chained together.
 I imagine this would require a holistic view of all vulnerabilities in a system and mapping their complex relationships to things like ATT&CK patterns.
 I'll assume you already have a solution for this ;)

 Next, we don&#39;t have context of how the vulnerability is being used in the wild or if it&#39;s actively being exploited.
 This could require gathering and utilizing threat intelligence, IoCs, classifying threat actors, a Business Impact Analysis, and participating in Information Sharing and Analysis Organizations.
 This context could be considered either vulnerability factors (temporal) or business risk factors (environmental).
+Focus should be shifted to the skills and motivations of an attacker, and whether the effort required to exploit a vulnerability is less than the perceived gain the attacker will achieve by compromising the system rather than focusing on attempting to quantify likelihood of a future adverse impact in traditional probabilistic terms.

 Last, we have no context of how the system is being used in the real world and a consistent context throughout a community.
 Take the case of a hearing aid versus a pacemaker.
 They both have different context for their use cases. <a href="https://www.mitre.org/sites/default/files/publications/pr-18-2208-rubric-for-applying-cvss-to-medical-devices.pdf">MITREs Medical Device Rubric for CVSS</a> is an example of an attempt to harmonize context throughout an industry.
 But remember, since CVSS only has context at an asset level, we end up with a decent asset analysis but fail to take into account the device use case and other environmental factors which will tie into #2.

 ## Failure to Account for Consequences Either Life or Property

-CVSS v4 is slated to add a safety metric.
+CVSS v4 has purposed to add a safety metric.
 So this is a big win for accounting for patient harm and loss of life.
-Beyond medical, automotive and aerospace could benefit from this metric.
+Beyond medical, automotive, Operational Technology, and aerospace industries could benefit from this metric.

 Although, a quick search of the word "property" in the CVSS CIGs working group's "v4 Working Items" resulted in 0 results.
 Not sure if this is to be considered but looks unlikely.